 Helsinki has countless museums but during your stopover, you won't have time to see all of them.
 We picked up you three nice ideas.
 If you wish to concentrate on museums, just Google your favourites.

 The National Museum of Finland is a great place to learn about Finnish history.
-The museum is free.
+The entrance is 14 euros.
 It is located in an old beautiful building.

 Another but a little different option is to visit Kiasma.
 Kiasma is a contemporaneous art museum located close to the central station.